 In his research, he investigates how economic, cognitive, and social factors interact to determine how individuals produce and use accounting information.
 He has published in journals such as The Accounting Review, Journal of Accounting Research, Accounting Organizations & Society, Management Accounting Research, Behavioral Research in Accounting, European Accounting Review, Accounting and Business Research and Journal of Business Ethics.

-Victor lives in Amsterdam with his spouse and their nine-year old daughter.
+Victor lives in Amsterdam with his partner and their daughter.
 In his free time he enjoys traveling, food and wine, reading (fiction, history, science), running, watching sports (Ajax, professional cycling), and listening to music (opera).

 Financial Accounting 1 for Economics (BSc EBE)